Peadar Cowan

-Peadar Cowan (23 October 1903 – 9 May 1962) was an Irish soldier, solicitor, and politician.
+Peadar Cowan (23 October 1903 – 9 May 1962) was an Irish soldier, lawyer, and politician.

 Biography

 He was a member of the West Cavan Brigade IRA during the Irish War of Independence.
 Subsequently, he joined the National Army on 10 February 1922 as a Captain during the Irish Civil War.
 His rank was reduced to 2nd Lieutenant during the army cut-backs in 1924, following the end of the Civil War.
-He was promoted to Captain in September 1931 and resigned shortly thereafter.
+He was promoted to captain in September 1931 and resigned shortly thereafter.
 He changed profession and became a solicitor.

 In the early 1930s Cowan bounced between radical political factions, becoming a supporter of Eoin O'Duffy's fascistic Blueshirts, before becoming a member of the radical left-wing Irish republican groups Saor Éire in 1931, and the Republican Congress in 1934.
 However, by the late 1930s, Cowan had switched his political outlook and joined the Labour Party.
 He first stood unsuccessfully for election at the 1937 general election as a Labour Party candidate for the Meath–Westmeath constituency.
 He also stood unsuccessfully at the 1938, 1943 and 1944 general elections in the same constituency.